-- 1. Be admitted to Darton College. - 2.
+- 1. Be admitted to Darton College.
+Applicants must present a composite scores of 870 or higher on the Scholastic Aptitude Test (SAT I) or a composite score of 19 or higher on the American College Testing Service Assessment Test (ACT) and have a minimum of 2.00 ("C" average) on all college work previously taken, if any. - 2.
 Thoroughness and completeness of answers in OTA application packet. - 3.
-Written communication skills as demonstrated on required essay, "Why I have chosen a career as an Occupational Therapy Assistant." - 4.
-Documented observation hours in an Occupational Therapy setting (32 hours). - 5.
+Written communication skills as demonstrated on required essay, "Why I have chosen a career as an Occupational Therapy Assistant." - Documented observation hours in two different Occupational Therapy settings (40 hours). - 5.
 Successful completion of the prerequisites with a grade of "C" or better and minimum GPA as stated in the Darton College Catalog.
 Prerequisites should be completed within five years of the date of application.
 Prerequisites completed more than five years prior to the date of application are subject to approval by the OTA Selection Committee. - 6.
 Complete Certificate of Immunization form by private physician or health department. - Experience in school, work and life which would help prepare a student for a career as an OTA.